Before your operation

-You may need other scans or X-rays to check the position and size of your cancer and whether it has spread.
+You might need other scans or X-rays to check the position and size of your cancer, and whether it has spread.
 Exactly what you need depends on the type of cancer you have.
-We have a section about cancer tests.
-You can also find more information about tests in the section about your cancer type.

-Before your operation, as well as meeting the surgeon, you will meet the anaesthetist.
+Before your operation, as well as meeting the surgeon, you meet the anaesthetist.
 The anaesthetist is responsible for your welfare during the operation and your pain control afterwards.
-They will examine you and ask questions about your medical history and any operations you have had in the past.
+They examine you and ask questions about your medical history, and any operations you have had in the past.

-When you go for your operation you will also meet the theatre nurses.
+When you go for your operation, you also meet the theatre nurses.
 They look after you

-You may also meet the physiotherapist, who will teach you about breathing and leg exercises you may need to do after your operation.
-The exercises reduce your risk of chest infections and blood clots that can develop if you don’t move around for a while.
+You might also meet the physiotherapist, who teaches you about breathing and leg exercises you may need to do after your operation.
+The exercises reduce your risk of chest infections, and blood clots that can develop if you don’t move around for a while.

 The meeting is your chance to ask questions about the surgery.
-Your surgeon will introduce you to a specialist nurse who can go over details again, perhaps in more detail, and also answer your questions.
+Your surgeon introduces you to a specialist nurse who can go over details again, perhaps in more detail, and also answer your questions.
 Your surgeon or specialist nurse usually gives you written information about the operation.

 Having a friend or family member with you can help you understand and remember what the surgeon or nurse says.
 You should only sign the consent form once you understand fully about the operation.

-Your nurse may give you a carbohydrate rich drink to have the evening before the operation.
+Your nurse might give you a carbohydrate rich drink to have the evening before the operation.
 The drink gives you energy and can help you to recover more quickly.

 Just before the operation you

-- Remove contact lenses and false teeth – usually you can keep them in until you get to the anaesthetic room and the theatre nurse will put them back in for you before you go back to the ward
+- remove contact lenses and false teeth – usually you keep them in until you get to the anaesthetic room and the theatre nurse puts them back in for you before you go back to the ward

-For some operations, part of your body may need to be shaved.
+For some operations, part of your body might need to be shaved.
 This is usually done when you are under anaesthetic in the operating room.
 A nurse may do this on the ward.

-You may need to have specific preparations for some types of operation.
-For example, before bowel surgery, your doctor may want to make sure your bowel is empty.
+You might need to have specific preparations for some types of operation.
+For example, before bowel surgery your doctor may want to make sure your bowel is empty.
 This usually means following a specific diet for a few days and taking medicines to completely clear the bowel.
 Your nurse or surgeon will give you any instructions you need.

 You have an anaesthetic so that you can’t feel anything during the operation.
-Your ward nurse and a porter will take you down to the anaesthetic room, next to the operating theatre.
-All the doctors and nurses will wear theatre gowns and may also wear hats and masks.
+Your ward nurse and a porter take you down to the anaesthetic room, next to the operating theatre.
+All the doctors and nurses wear theatre gowns and might also wear hats and masks.
 This reduces the chance of you getting an infection.

 There are different types of anaesthetics.
 You may have a

-- General anaesthetic – you are not aware of anything during the operation
+- general anaesthetic – you aren't aware of anything during the operation

-With local and regional anaesthetics you may take a tablet to help you to relax as well as the injection to numb the area.
-You will be awake during the operation but may feel sleepy.
+With local and regional anaesthetics you may take a tablet to help you to relax as well as the injection, to numb the area.
+You are awake during the operation but might feel sleepy.
 Your doctor may suggest a regional anaesthetic if you are not fit enough for a general anaesthetic.

 You have a general anaesthetic as an injection of drugs into a vein in your arm.
-This makes you go into a deep sleep and when you wake up, the operation will be over.
+This makes you go into a deep sleep and when you wake up, the operation is over.